Riddis/Hangman/README.md

   ![Hangman (Image)](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f4/Hangman_game.jpg/800px-Hangman_game.jpg)

 In this implementation, we will **NOT** have the drawing of the man being hanged.
 We will just have the word with the letters appearing as more and more letters are guessed correctly.

+You can play the game by running 'python main.py' in a terminal located in \Repo_Folder\Hangman No additional module installation is required.
+I took 2 hours to complete the project.
+This project was done as part of the AI Boocamp at BeCode.org